SiemensIndustryPL/-EDGE-VNC-Client-for-Unified-Panels/README.md

 - TLS encryption is disabled (option **Secure communication via self-signed certificate** is unticked in Sm@rt Server settings).

 > [!CAUTION]
 > Current version of the application does not support encrypted connection.
+Client can be used for connecting with other VNC servers but they have to support websocket connection mechanism!

+> [!IMPORTANT]
+> Client can be used for connecting with other VNC servers but they **have to support websocket** connection mechanism!
+The app has been tested with Sm@rt Server on HMI Unified Panels and VNC servers running on Linux machines.
+Tests performed with classic Comfort panels and Windows based, popular VNC servers (like TightVNC) were not successful due to lack of support for websockets mechanism.

 ### Extablishing connection
 1. Open app on your panel by clicking the proper tile in your Edge Management.